 “I just felt that Keith was such an extraordinary drummer, to try and replace him was just ridiculous,” Daltrey recalled in 1994.
 “We just filled the gap and pushed it back into the same slot with a drummer who was quite obviously the completely wrong drummer.
 I’m not saying he’s a bad drummer.
 I’m not saying he’s a bad guy.
 I didn’t dislike the guy, but I just felt he wasn’t the right drummer for the Who.
 It’s like having a wheel off a Cadillac stuck onto a Rolls Royce.
 It’s a great wheel but it’s the wrong one.”

-The group soldiered on through two studio albums, 1981′s ‘Face Dances,’ and ‘It’s Hard‘ in 1982.
+The group soldiered on with two studio albums, 1981′s ‘Face Dances’ and ‘It’s Hard‘ in 1982.
 But their glossier, more commercial new sound, as evidenced by tracks like ‘You Better You Bet,’ alienated some fans, and the Who were struggling to find their place in the changing music scene of the ’80s.
-In December of 1983 a frustrated Townshend announced his decision to leave the Who, effectively ending the group.
+In December 1983, a frustrated Townshend announced his decision to leave the Who, effectively ending the group.

 Jones subsequently performed with a reunited Who at Live Aid in 1985, and again at the Royal Albert Hall in 1988, when the group received a lifetime achievement award during the British Phonographic Industry awards.
 That would prove his final gig with the Who; when the group announced their reunion in 1989, they tapped drummer Simon Phillips to replace him.